Charlotte Corday: Biography

-Born in Saint-Saturnin-des-Ligneries, a hamlet in the commune of Écorches (Orne), in Normandy, Charlotte Corday was a member of a minor aristocratic family.
-She was a fifth-generation descendant of the dramatist Pierre Corneille.
-Her parents were cousins.
+Born in Saint-Saturnin-des-Ligneries, a hamlet in the commune of Écorches (Orne), in Normandy, Corday was a member of a minor aristocratic family.
+Her father was Jacques François de Corday, Seigneur d'Armont, and her mother was Charlotte Marie Jacqueline Gaultier de Mesnival.
+Her parents were cousins, and she was a fifth-generation descendant of the dramatist Pierre Corneille.

-While Corday was a young girl, her older sister and their mother, Charlotte Marie Jacqueline Gaultier de Mesnival, died.
-Her father, Jacques François de Corday, Seigneur d'Armont (1737–1798), unable to cope with his grief over their deaths, sent Corday and her younger sister to the Abbaye aux Dames convent in Caen, where the former had access to the abbey's library and first encountered the writings of Plutarch, Rousseau and Voltaire.
-After 1791, she lived in Caen with her cousin, Madame Le Coustellier de Bretteville-Gouville.
-The two developed a close relationship, and Corday was the sole heir to her cousin's estate.
+While a young girl, her older sister and her mother died.
+Her father, unable to cope with his grief over their deaths, sent Corday and her younger sister to the Abbaye aux Dames convent in Caen, where Corday had access to the abbey's library and first encountered the writings of Plutarch, Jean-Jacques Rousseau, and Voltaire.
+After 1791, she lived in Caen with her aunt, Madame le Coustellier de Bretteville-Gouville.
+The two developed a close relationship, and Corday was the sole heir to her aunt's estate.

 Corday's physical appearance is described on her passport as "five feet and one inch ... hair and eyebrows auburn, eyes gray, forehead high, mouth medium size, chin dimpled, and an oval face".

 Political influence

-After the revolution radicalized further and headed towards terror, Charlotte Corday began to sympathize with the Girondins.
+After the National Convention radicalised further and headed towards terror, Corday began to sympathise with the Girondins.
 She admired their speeches and grew fond of many of the Girondist groups whom she met while living in Caen.
 She respected the political principles of the Girondins and came to align herself with their thinking.
 She regarded them as a movement that would ultimately save France.
-The Girondins represented a more moderate approach to the revolution and they, like Corday, were skeptical about the direction the revolution was taking.
-They opposed the Montagnards, who advocated a more radical approach to the revolution, which included the extreme idea that the only way the revolution would survive invasion and civil war was through terrorizing and executing those opposed to it.
-The opposition to this radical thinking, coupled with the influence of the Girondins, ultimately led Corday to carry out her plan to murder one of the most outspoken and popular Montagnard radicals, Jean-Paul Marat.
+The Girondins represented a more moderate approach to the revolution and they, like Corday, were sceptical about the direction the revolution was taking.
+They opposed the Montagnards, who advocated a more radical approach to the revolution, which included the extreme idea that the only way the revolution would survive invasion and civil war was through terrorising and executing those opposed to it.

-Corday's action aided in restructuring the private versus public role of the woman in society at the time.
-The idea of women as second class or less than was challenged, and Corday was considered a hero to those who were against the teachings of Marat.
-There have been suggestions that her act incited the banning of women's political clubs, and the executions of female activists such as the Girondin Madame Roland.

 The influence of Girondin ideas on Corday is evident in her words at her trial: "I have killed one man to save a hundred thousand."
-As the revolution progressed, the Girondins had become progressively more opposed to the radical, violent propositions of the Montagnards such as Marat and Robespierre.
+As the revolution progressed, the Girondins had become progressively more opposed to the radical, violent propositions of the Montagnards such as Marat and Maximilien Robespierre.
 Corday's notion that she was saving a hundred thousand lives echoes this Girondin sentiment as they attempted to slow the revolution and reverse the violence that had escalated since the September Massacres of 1792.